lzcjames/ttn-influxdb-docker/README.md

 # ttn-influxdb-docker

-A simple app under Docker-compose which lets The Things Network data transfer into InfluxDB using MQTT protocol or REST API
+A simple app under Docker-compose which lets The Things Network data transfer into InfluxDB using MQTT protocol or TTN Storage (REST) API

 ## Prerequisite